 MongoDB Journal Metrics

-We hope you like this new addition to SPM.
+We hope you like this new addition to Sematext.
 Got ideas how we could make it more useful for you?
 Let us know via comments, email or @sematext.

 Not using SPM yet?
 Check out the free 30-day trial by registering here.
 There’s no commitment and no credit card required.
-Even better — combine SPM with Logsene to make the integration of performance metrics, logs, events and anomalies more robust for those looking for a single pane of glass.
+Even better — combine Metrics with Logs to make the integration of performance metrics, logs, events and anomalies more robust for those looking for a single pane of glass.